michaelmior/NoSE/CONTRIBUTING.md

 This is adapted from the [Node.js contributor guidelines](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md).

+## Issue Contributions

+When reporting an issue with NoSE, please provide as much context as possible.
+At minimum, try running the tests and post the output of any failed tests.
+Also be sure to provide the version of the Ruby interpreter you are using.

 ## Code Contributions

 This document will guide you through the contribution process.